Cognigy/Documentation/docs/ai/deploy/endpoint-reference/voice-gateway.md

 ### Call Failover

-The **Call Failover** section is intended to handle runtime errors that occur on the Cognigy.AI side during the execution of a Flow.
+The **Call Failover** section is intended to handle runtime and speech provider authetication errors that occur on the Cognigy.AI side during the execution of a Flow.

 !!! note "Feature availability"
     - If you use a SaaS Cognigy installation, contact the support team to activate this feature.